Adorable lil sister helps mom calm crying 6 week baby after vaccine, hearts melt

 Adorable Little Sister Helps Mom Calm 6 Week Baby After Vaccine, Mzansi Swoons Over the Sweet Moment

-- One mother got schooled by her firstborn when the new baby was crying after having her vaccine
+- One mother got schooled by her firstborn when her new baby was crying after getting her vaccine

-- TikTok user @dibuseng6 shared a video showing little Miss stepping in to comfort her baby sister
+- TikTok user @dibuseng6 shared a video showing the little miss stepping in to comfort her baby sister

 - People were gushing over the sweet clip, and fellow moms dropped tips for comforting the baby after vaccines